How to Recycle Batteries in 2026: EPA Requirements, RCRA Compliance & Free Drop-Off Locations

 • Manufacturer take-back programs: Apple, Dell, Samsung, and others run their own battery return programs

-Step 4 — EV and Hybrid Batteries Electric vehicle batteries are large-format and cannot be managed as scrap metal.
+Electric vehicle batteries are large-format and cannot be managed as scrap metal.
 Contact your vehicle manufacturer or a certified EV battery recycler.
 Most auto dealerships are required to handle them responsibly.
-(U.S. EPA — Used Lithium-Ion Batteries)

 Common Mistakes and Misconceptions

 Mistake 1: Throwing Batteries in Household Trash This is the most common and most harmful mistake.
 Lithium-ion batteries in trash trucks can spark catastrophic fires.
 In states like New Hampshire, disposing of li-ion batteries in the trash is explicitly illegal.
-(ZTERS — How to Dispose of Batteries Legally)

 Mistake 2: Putting Batteries in Municipal Recycling Bins (“Wishcycling”) Batteries in municipal recycling streams end up at materials recovery facilities (MRFs), which are not equipped to handle them.
 They cause fires and contaminate other recyclables.
-(U.S. EPA — Battery Collection Best Practices)

 Mistake 3: Skipping Terminal Taping Even in a collection bag, loose batteries with exposed terminals can contact each other and spark.
 The EPA specifically recommends taping terminals before transport.
-(U.S. EPA — Battery Collection Best Practices)

 Mistake 4: Storing Batteries in Metal Containers Metal containers can create a conductive path between terminals and spark a fire.
 Always use glass or hard plastic containers for temporary storage.
-(B-cycle — Battery Safety)

 Misconception: “EV Batteries Can’t Be Recycled” EV batteries can and are recycled — especially production scrap and early-generation battery packs.
 Between regulatory requirements and the high economic value of cobalt and lithium, disposing of EV batteries in landfills is both illegal in many jurisdictions and economically wasteful.
-(U.S. EPA — Used Lithium-Ion Batteries)

 Misconception: “Recycling Uses More Energy than Mining” Current data show that battery recycling is substantially less energy-intensive than virgin ore extraction and refining.
-(U.S. EPA — Used Lithium-Ion Batteries)

-U.S. Federal Level
+U.S. Federal Regulatory Updates

 EPA Battery Collection Best Practices (Bipartisan Infrastructure Law) Under the 2021 Bipartisan Infrastructure Law, the EPA received $10 million to develop Battery Collection Best Practices and $15 million for Voluntary Battery Labeling Guidelines, with a deadline of September 30, 2026.
 The Best Practices toolkit is expected to be finalized in 2026 and will include guidance, tools, and training materials for state, tribal, and local governments.
-(U.S. EPA — Battery Collection Best Practices)

 EPA Voluntary Battery EPR Framework (Summer 2026) The EPA is also developing a voluntary Extended Producer Responsibility (EPR) framework for batteries, expected to be published in summer 2026, to guide states designing their own battery EPR programs.
-(Waste Dive — EPA Battery EPR Framework 2026)

-New State Laws Effective January 2026
+New State Battery Recycling Laws Effective 2026

 StateNew Law